dwarakanathc100/go_training/day-7/variables_declaration_basics.md

 ## 6. Rune Type
 A **rune** in Go is an alias for `int32` and represents a Unicode code point.
+Go uses **rune** to clearly distinguish between a number and a character.

 Example:
 ```go